rackerlabs/rackspace-how-to/content/cloud-servers/restart-apache.md

 ### Check the Apache error logs

 If you resolve those errors and Apache still doesn't restart, check the Apache error logs.
-It might be helpful to use two windows.
-In one window, tail the error log by running the following command:
+Using two windows might be helpful.
+In one window, use the tail command against the error log by running the following command:

     tail –f /var/log/httpd/error _log